sujayjoshi66/sorting-algorithms-visulization-tool/README.md

-# sorting-algorithms-visulization-tool
+# sorting-algorithms-visualization-tool
-The project started off out of my interest in algorithm analysis and design and I personally enjoy building tools which enables me or anybody else to understand the concepts clearly.
+The project started off out of my interest in algorithm analysis and design and I personally enjoy building tools which enable me or anybody else to understand the concepts clearly.

 **Libraries used**: Pygame and Tkinter
 The project consists of 4 algorithms.